noumik/astro-bento-portfolio/src/content/blog/big3auto.md

 _This project is ongoing.
 The technical materials for this project are confidential._
 <br><br>

-**Background:** Panel gap and flush defects are a significant contributor to rework in Ford’s manufacturing process, leading to increased cost and reduced efficiency.
+**Background:** Panel gap and flush defects are a significant contributor to rework in this company's manufacturing process, leading to increased cost and reduced efficiency.
 Inconsistent measurements and delayed detection make it challenging to maintain quality at scale.
 <br><br>
 **Aim:** The goal is to reduce defect-related rework through the development of a prescriptive machine learning model that accurately predicts panel gap issues and improves measurement precision.
 <br><br>